Barry Romich Laser Engraving

 Retired Norwayne High School teacher Aaron Arnold used the laser engravers to create recognition plaques for Smithville and Norwayne FFA chapters.

-Mr. Oswald, the Norwayne
+Mr. Art Oswald, the late

-and an anodized aluminum notepad cover.
+a pencil and an anodized aluminum notepad cover.